NVIDIA/earth2studio/docs/userguide/about/install.md

 - `EARTH2STUDIO_CACHE`: The location of the cache used for Earth2Studio.
 This is a file path where things like models and cached data from data sources will be stored.
+- `EARTH2STUDIO_PACKAGE_TIMEOUT`: The max number of seconds for a download operation of a model package file from a remote store such as NGC, Huggingface or S3.